wrightben/codeeval/String Permutations (JavaScript).md

 #### Other Considerations: nPr

-For the collection 1-2-3-4, we can figure out what 4P2 is by using a starting index of 1-2 and an ending index of 4-3.
+For the sequence 1-2-3-4, we can figure out what 4P2 is by using a starting index of 1-2 and an ending index of 4-3.
 However, in this case, we must count by 1.
 Fortunately, the distance between 1-2 and 4-3 is very short.

 Consider 1-2-3-4-5-6-7-8-9 taken 2 ways: 12 ...
 98.